rsachse/luess/README.md

 Documentation
 -----------------------------------------------------------------------------
-You can get a documentation for all provided data sets and functions by typing
+You can get a documentation for all provided data sets and functions by typing into the R command line:

 	library(luess)
 	?luess

-in the R command line.
-One package vignette is describing the resampling process of CLUMondo grids:
+A package vignette is describing the resampling process of CLUMondo grids:

 	browseVignettes(package="luess")